Are You Holding a Geode? Tips on How To Spot Them

 How To Tell If a Rock Is A Geode

-So, let’s go a bit further and give you an overview of how to tell if a rock is a geode.
+So, let’s dig in a little further and give you an overview of how to tell if that rock you’ve found is a geode or not.

 Location, Location, Location

-Geodes don’t form randomly – they require very specific geological conditions.
-While not extremely rare, they do tend to occur only in relatively small areas with the right rock types and depositional environments.
+Geodes don’t form randomly; they require very specific geological conditions in order to form.
+While not exactly rare, geodes do tend to form only in relatively small areas where the right rock types and depositional environments exist.

 Most geodes found today were formed millions of years ago in volcanic rock deposits and hydrothermal systems.
 Here are some of the key geological factors that produce geode-bearing regions: